Instructions No. 3210

 Step 3: Design wooden tags with a napkin motif

-Step 4: Decorate the VBS wooden plugs
+Step 4: Decorate VBS wood-plugs

 Step 6: Plant and decorate the planter box

 Now that the planter box is finished, it's time to fill it with life.
-Choose your favourite herbs or flowers and place them in the planter box.
+Choose your favorite herbs or flowers and place them in the planter box.
 Make sure that your plants have enough space and suitable soil for healthy growth.

 Then decorate the planted box with the self-designed plugs.
 These give your arrangement a charming, creative touch and are also a personal highlight in your garden or on your balcony.